 much shade and not enough sunshine; moved and divided too often;

-planted too near trees and shrubs, or crowded by other plants; receiving
+planted too close to trees and shrubs, or crowded by other plants; receiving

-What to Expect After First Spring After Planting.
-After
+What to Expect The First Spring After Planting.

 inches high.
 Do not be discouraged if the growth is low and only one stem